The Whirly Dirly Conspiracy

 "The Whirly Dirly Conspiracy" is the fifth episode of the third season of the American science fiction comedy television series Rick and Morty.
 In the episode, Rick takes Jerry on a mission to an alien resort when the latter feels left out, and Summer accidentally grows to a huge size and inside-out.
+The episode received positive reviews from critics, who praised the storyline and humor.

 Plot

 To bolster Jerry's self-esteem, Rick takes him on an adventure at Morty's request, where they visit an otherworldly resort within an immortality field.
 Jerry encounters Risotto Groupon, an alien who blames Rick for his kingdom being usurped.
 Risotto enlists Jerry in a plot to kill Rick, but Jerry backs out after Rick apologizes for damaging his marriage.
 The attempt fails, and Rick realizes Jerry's involvement, sparking a monologue of him accusing Jerry of deliberately acting helpless to guilt others into helping him, such as making Beth feel she was obligated to marry Jerry.
 They depart the planet, but are ambushed by Risotto, who intends to kill Rick.
 However, Rick outmaneuvers and kills Risotto instead.
 When the two return to Earth, Rick softens his attitude towards Jerry, yet refuses to allow him to return to the family.

 Meanwhile, Summer struggles with her own self-esteem.
 Her boyfriend, Ethan, leaves her for a larger-breasted girlfriend, and Summer attempts to enlarge her own breasts using one of Rick's devices.
 Her efforts are clumsy, and instead grows herself to bizarre proportions.
 Morty wants to call Rick for assistance, but Beth refuses.
 Hoping to prove her own self-worth, Beth repeatedly fails to fix the problem and ends up turning Summer inside-out.
 Beth is then tricked into releasing three tiny technical support workers that were trapped inside the machine when she calls for tech support.
 Summer disappears to the campsite she and Ethan were supposed to go, still inside out.
 Beth turns herself inside out and talks to Summer.
 Once Morty figures out how the machine works, he restores Summer's size and spitefully uses it to deform Ethan in an act of vengeance.
 In the post-credits scene, the three tiny workers are enjoying their retirement next to a river.
 As an extremely deformed Ethan walks by, one of them is snatched by an eagle.